linetools/linetools/docs/linelist.rst

-In these examples, the object ``hi`` has purely HI Lyman series transitions (e.g. HI Lya) and ``euv`` has HI Lyman series and Extreme UV transitions (e.g. Ne VIII, MgX).
-The available keys are listed in Table XX.
+In these examples, the object ``hi`` has purely HI Lyman series transitions (e.g. HI Lya) and ``euv`` has HI Lyman series and Extreme UV transitions (e.g. NeVIII, MgX).
+The available keys are listed in :Table:`Table-1`.

 We can now easily access atomic information regarding individual transitions either by the rest-frame wavelength::